Hypomanic Episode

 Psychotherapy

 Also known as “talk therapy,” psychotherapies can help you identify negative thought patterns and work towards changing them.
-The most common forms of psychotherapy for bipolar disorder are: ⁴
+The most common for bipolar disorder are: ⁴

 • Interpersonal and social rhythm therapy (IPSRT)